tannguyen1024/adventure_book/README.md

 >Project Scoping Date: May 18th, 2020

 ## Project Summary
-- The **Adventure Book** is aimed to fully realize the joys of the *Choose Your Own Adventure* novels that were popular in the 90's.
-It's not only a full fledged *Choose Your Own Adventure* application, but now you can also create your own *Choose Your Own Adventure* story from scratch!
+- The **Adventure Book** is aimed to fully realize the joys of the *Choose Your Own Adventure* novels that were popular in the 90’s.
+These novels often started on one page and the reader would make decisions that would take them to a different page of the book.
+This branching decision making made every reader’s experience different.
+The *Adventure Book* doesn’t stop there however!
+As an administrator, you can also create your own adventure from scratch with multiple branching paths and endings.

 ## Wireframe Example
 - A full overview image of the Adventure Book.
 Utilize your browser's zoom feature or click the image for a larger view.